microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/activeusersmetric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Insights for users who were active for a specific period.
+Insights for users on apps registered in your Microsoft Entra External ID for customers tenant who were active for a specific period.
 This value is calculated as count of all users who made at least one authentication request in that period.

 > **_NOTE:_**
 > A user may be counted more that once if they use multiple device platforms or application.